joetower/pf-cc/README.md

 - A fun hover animation when you hover over the PF logo.
   - It is linked to the live version of the post.
 - Both `open sans` and `oswald` are being served via https://cdn.jsdelivr.net/fontsource.
 Both use the variable type version of the typeface, making weights easy to adjust on the fly and making the font more performant.
-- Fonts are using `css variables`, assigning a `clamp` function to adjust their sizes, responsively, in an accessible way.
+- Typography is setup to use `css variables`.
+There are several variables setup which assign a `clamp` function to define a minimum, preferred, and maximum font-size.
+This makes the font-size adjust, within a set of guardrails, responsively.
+It also ensures the font-size is scalable for accessibility.
 - Dark mode OS support
 - Accessibility features:
   - The page HTML uses the `<article>` element around the post content for greater semantics.
 Using it (or assigning `role="article"`) allows search engines to understand that the post is a self-contained piece of content.